Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Methodology

 For clarity, we assume that $f$ is backdoored and the test image $\x$ contains triggers.
 Our method can directly apply to clean models or clean images (\textit{c.r.} Sec.\ref{sec:clean}).
 Let $\hat{y}=f(\x)$ be its original label prediction.
-To infer the trigger mask $\m$, one can repeatedly block a particular part of the image and observe how model predictions change~\cite{udeshi2022model}.
-However, the search space is huge for a normal image resolution.
-Even worse, when the trigger is complex (\eg, of irregular shape), the model may still predict the target label when parts of the trigger remain in the image.
+To infer the trigger mask, one can repeatedly block some particular parts of the image and observe how model predictions change~\cite{udeshi2022model}.
+However, the search space is huge for a common image size.
+Even worse, when the trigger is complex (\eg, of irregular shape), the model may still predict the target label when some parts of the trigger remain in the image.
 These issues make the na\"ive trigger search method infeasible in practice.

-We overcome the above-mentioned issues by leveraging generic Masked AutoEncoder (MAE)~\cite{he2022masked}.
-In MAE, each token corresponds to a square patch of the image.
+We overcome the above-mentioned issues by leveraging the generic Masked AutoEncoders (MAE)~\cite{he2022masked}.
+In MAE, each of the 14$\times$14 tokens corresponds to a square patch of the image.
 MAE can recover the image content even when 75\% tokens are masked out.
-This brings two benefits: 1) we can safely use a high masking ratio to remove triggers without changing the semantic label; 2) since triggers are irrelevant to the content, they will unlikely present in the MAE restorations.
-To locate triggers, there are two complementary approaches:
+This brings two benefits: 1) we can safely use a high masking ratio to remove triggers without changing the semantic label; and 2) since triggers are irrelevant to the content, they will unlikely present in the MAE restorations.
+To locate possible triggers, there are two complementary approaches: the \textbf{image-based} method that compares the \textit{structural similarity} between the original image and MAE restorations, and the \textbf{label-based} method that compares the \textit{consistency of label predictions} on the original image and MAE restorations.